-Skyrocketing to fame with an oversized voice, a huge love of classic Country and an enormous personality to match, 11-year-old Mason Ramsey is the biggest little star in Country music today.
+Skyrocketing to fame with an oversized voice, a huge love of classic Country and enormous personality to match, Mason Ramsey is the biggest little star in Country music today.

-An internet sensation who's captured the hearts of millions of fans, Ramsey was discovered in 2018 when a foot-tapping video of the youngster yodeling in a Walmart located in Harrisburg, Illinois, went viral.
-Since then he's charmed on national television and dazzled the trendiest music festivals, became the youngest Country artist to sign with a major record label in a generation, stood tall on the Grand Ole Opry stage and has released an acclaimed debut single, "Famous."
-But, his journey is only just getting started.
+An internet sensation who's captured the hearts of million of fans, Ramsey was discovered in 2018 when a foot-tapping video of the youngster yodeling in a Walmart located in Harrisburg, Illinois, went viral.
+Since then he's charmed on national television and dazzled the trendiest music festivals, become the youngest Country artist to sign with a major record label in a generation, stood tall on the Grand Ole Opry stage and released an acclaimed debut single, "Famous" – but his journey is only just getting started.

 Living the vast majority of his 11 years in the tiny, tight-knit community Golconda, Illinois, Ramsey was raised by his grandparents from the age of three weeks old.
 Describing their home as a time capsule of sorts (with no internet connection but an extensive stack of classic records), Ramsey's grandfather would occasionally host huge karaoke barbecues which the whole town would attend, and by the age of three Ramsey was right in the middle of it.